postgres/pgcommitfest/README.md

 ```

 #### Load data
-You'll need either a database dump of the actual server's data or else to create a superuser.
+You'll need either a database dump or else to create a superuser to start from scratch.
 Here's how you
 create a super user:

 ```bash